 Student and Faculty Trip to Los Angeles, funded by the Pigott Family Endowment for the Arts:

 On a three-day trip to the city of Los Angeles, selected students get an opportunity to see different aspects of a major international art center.
 Students meet artists and see work in progress in their studios, talk with curators of small, non-profit art spaces as well as see influential art of the past and present in exhibitions at major museums.
 Faculty such as Ken Allan (art history) and Franc Guerrero (Visual Art) lead discussions that help students connect their studies and art practices to the histories and current debates that animate the global contemporary art world.

-Students visit the Museum of Jurassic Technology in Los Angeles, a museum about museums, and a contempory artist studio.
+Students visit the Museum of Jurassic Technology in Los Angeles, a museum about museums, and a contemporary artist studio.

 Students have gone on to graduate study in art history and museum studies, and received Fulbright awards for study overseas.
 Recent acceptances in MA and PhD programs: American University, New York University, Georgetown University, School of the Art Institute Chicago, Duke University, University of Washington, University of York, UK, University of Essex, UK.

-In addition to becoming art historians, graduates have also used their degrees to become museum curators, educators, event programers, art writers, cutural critics, auction house professionals at Christie's and Sotheby's, non profit arts leaders, and grant writers, among other things.
+In addition to becoming art historians, graduates have also used their degrees to become museum curators, educators, event programmers, art writers, cultural critics, auction house professionals at Christie's and Sotheby's, non profit arts leaders, and grant writers, among other things.